amgraham/dlist/README.md

 dlist's goal is to match the feature set of Apache's default directory list, with a few enhancements (mostly style), in doing so, you can sort the files by the various columns.
 Clicking them again will reverse the order.

 There is a [demo available](http://smarterfish.com/assets/) that showcases the various features and design of dlist.
-Another [demo is available](http://craft.smarterfish.com/map/) that showcases some of the [helper file](#helper-files) feature.
+Another [demo is available](http://craft.smarterfish.com/map/) that showcases some of the [helper file](#helper-files) features.

+There is a soft feature (one might call it a dangling-of-toes-into-a-cold-pool-implementation) of handling [markdown](http://daringfireball.net/projects/markdown/) files (`*.md`) [which could creep](https://github.com/amgraham/dlist/issues/new) into handling other types of files.

 Installation
 ----